-A client can use the Exchange Access and Operation Permissions Protocol [MS-OXCPERM] anytime it needs to read or write the Permissions List on a folder.
-For instance, the client might enable another user to view a folder by adding an entry for that user to the Permissions List on the folder with read privileges.
+A client can use the Exchange Access and Operation Permissions protocol any time it needs to read or write the Permissions List on a folder.
+For example, the client might enable another user to view a folder by adding an entry that has read permissions for that user to the Permissions List on the.